-Lipstick plant, with its attractive displays of scarlet flowers, is a popular indoor plant.
-Formally known as Aeschynanthus radicans, it is easy to see, when looking at the flowers, how these plants get their more common name.
+Lipstick plant (Aeschynanthus radicans), with its attractive displays of scarlet flowers, is a popular indoor plant.
+It is easy to see, when looking at the flowers, how these plants get their more common name.

 Originating in Malaysia and Indonesia the lipstick plant is an attractive vining houseplant.
-It is also suitable for outdoor cultivation in USDA zones 10 to 12.
-Also known as the Basket Vine and Blushing Rose this is an attractive option if you want to add some natural interest and color to your home.
+The lipstick vine is also suitable for outdoor cultivation in USDA zones 10 to 12.
+Also known as the Basket Vine and Blushing Rose the lipstick plant is an attractive option if you want to add some natural interest and color to your home.

 Pleasingly the lipstick plant is also easy to grow and care for.
-Thriving in fertile, well-draining soil and humid conditions.
+They thrive in fertile, well-draining soil and high humidity conditions.
 These plants do best in bright indirect light positions.
-They also require minimal watering, only when the soil begins to dry out.
+They also require minimal watering, only when the potting soil begins to dry out.

-Whether you are an experienced gardener or a nervous novice, this guide has everything you need to know about caring for a lipstick plant.
+Whether you are an experienced gardener or a nervous novice, this lipstick plant care guide has everything you need to know about caring for a lipstick plant.

 What is a Lipstick Plant?